Education in Austria: General education

-Private schools

-Private schools that provide primary and secondary education and some teacher training are run mainly, but by no means exclusively, by the Roman Catholic Church and account for approximately 10% of the 6,800 schools and 120,000 teachers.
-Roman Catholic schools have a reputation for more discipline and rigor than public institutions, and some are considered elite institutions.
-Because there is no tradition of private university education in Austria, the state has a virtual monopoly on higher education.
-This has been changing slowly in recent years as private universities become more commonplace.
+Private schools that provide primary, secondary education and some teacher training account for approximately 10% of the 6,800 schools and 120,000 teachers.
+The most significant provider of private schools in Austria is the Roman Catholic Church.

 History

-Before 1774, education in Austria was a task of the church: convent schools were therefore the only educational establishments, and school fees were charged.
-This is why education was only accessible to those who had the means to pay for it, whereas poorer people remained illiterate.
+Before 1774, education in Austria was a task of the Catholic Church.
+Under the rule of the Habsburg Monarchs Maria Theresa and Joseph II, priests took on the role of educators and were eventually considered civil servants under law.
+Duty of parish priests included the promotion of modern religious views of tolerance, morality and ethics, agriculture, hygiene, medical improvements, civic virtues and obedience to the state.
+For example, in 1804 priests were obligated to preach about the beneficial effects of vaccinations.
+In attempts to control the teachings of parish priests, in February 4, 1783, the state banned speaking against the state laws, regulations, and unnecessary doctrinal controversies.
+Furthermore, sermons should improve the hearts of citizens by sowing and promoting virtue.
+Despite the teachings of priests having regulations placed by the state, this new role was important in reaching a more diverse ran.

-Mandatory primary education was introduced by Empress Maria Theresa of Austria (1740–1780), mandating in 1775 that all children of both sexes from the ages of six to twelve had to attend school.
+Mandatory primary education was introduced by Empress Maria Theresa of Austria (1740–1780), mandating in 1774 that all children of both sexes from the ages of six to twelve had to attend school.
+While this attendance policy was not strictly enforced, it established the statewide precedent that all children should attend school.
+To achieve this, Maria Theresa's regulations required that schools exist in all areas — even rural ones, which were required to have a one- or two-class elementary school (known as a Volksschule).
 Furthermore, textbooks were unified and teacher education was regulated.
+While these reforms handed educational authority from the church to the state to some extent, religious and moral education was still a large part of the curriculum; at this time, schools also taught reading, writing, and arithmetic.

 Even though schooling became compulsory for both girls and boys for a time period of six years, girls were not allowed to attend professional or secondary schools.
 The Austrian literacy rate became one of the highest in the Habsburg Empire during the beginning of the 19th century due to this development.
 The first secondary school for girls was opened in 1868, whilst the first gymnasium for girls was founded in 1892.
 From 1872 girls were also allowed to graduate, yet remained excluded from universities.
 Women were admitted to the Philosophical Faculty in 1897.
 In 1900 they were also admitted to the Faculty of Medicine.
 In 1919, women were admitted to the Faculty of Law, in 1923 to the Faculty of Protestant Theology, and 1946 to the Faculty of Catholic Theology.
 In 1910 girls were admitted to boys‘ gymnasiums, but they were neither allowed to participate actively in class nor to take part in exams.